Tokugawa Hidetada: Shōgun (1605–1623)

 To avoid his predecessor's fate, Ieyasu established a dynastic pattern soon after becoming shogun by abdicating in favor of Hidetada in 1605.
 Ieyasu retained significant power until his death in 1616; but Hidetada nevertheless assumed a role as formal head of the bakufu bureaucracy.

 Much to the dismay of Ieyasu, in 1612, Hidetada engineered a marriage between Sen, Ieyasu's favorite granddaughter, and Toyotomi Hideyori, who was living as a commoner in Osaka Castle with his mother.
 When this failed to quell Hideyori's intrigues, Ōgosho Ieyasu and Shogun Hidetada brought an army to Osaka.

 In 1614-1615, at Siege of Osaka, father and son once again disagreed on how to conduct this campaign against the recalcitrant Toyotomi forces in Osaka.
 In the ensuing siege Hideyori and his mother were forced to commit suicide.
 Even Hideyori's infant son (Kunimatsu), that he had with a concubine, was not spared.
 Only Sen was spared; she later remarried and had a new family.

 After Ieyasu's death in 1616, Hidetada took control of the bakufu.
 He strengthened the Tokugawa hold on power by improving relations with the Imperial court.
 To this end he married his daughter Kazuko to Emperor Go-Mizunoo.
 The product of that marriage, a girl, eventually succeeded to the throne of Japan to become Empress Meishō.
 The city of Edo was also heavily developed under his reign.

+Historian Michifumi Isoda opined that the total isolationism policy implemented by Hidetada has gradually weaken the military of Japan under Tokugawa shogunate in the long run.

 Ogosho (1623–1632)

 In Genna 9 (1623), Hidetada resigned the government to his eldest son and heir, Tokugawa Iemitsu.
 Like his father before him, Hidetada became Ōgosho or retired shōgun, and retained effective power.
-He enacted draconian anti-Christian measures, which Ieyasu had only considered: he banned Christian books, forced Christian daimyōs to commit suicide, ordered other Christians to apostatize under penalty of death; and executed fifty-five Christians (both Japanese and foreign) who refused to renounce Christianity or to go into hiding, by burning, along with their children, in Nagasaki in 1628.
+He enacted anti-Christian measures, which Ieyasu had only considered: he banned Christian books, forced Christian daimyōs to commit suicide, ordered other Christians to apostatize under penalty of death; and executed fifty-five Christians (both Japanese and foreign) who refused to renounce Christianity or to go into hiding, by burning them along with their children, in Nagasaki in 1628.

-Ōgosho Hidetada died in Kan'ei 9, on the 24th day of the 1st month (March 14, 1632).
+Ōgosho Hidetada died in Kan'ei 9, on the 24th day of the 1st month (March 14, 1632) from a recurrent lump (That Was Cancerous) he had been dealing with since 1631(the lump appeared in 1629).
 His Buddhist posthumous name is Daitoku-in (台徳院).
 His ashes were ceremoniously laid to rest in the Taitoku-in Mausoleum in Edo.